Irvine Laidlaw, Baron Laidlaw: Motor Racing

 Laidlaw regularly competes in historic car racing around the world with his Porsche 904GTS, Porsche 904/6, Maserati 250S & Maserati 6CM.
 Laidlaw also won a medal in the Scottish amateur rally, using a Ford Focus ST. In 2007 Laidlaw added a 1001 hp Bugatti Veyron to his extensive car collection, which is sometimes seen between Noordhoek and Cape Town, on the world-famous coastal road Chapman's Peak Drive.

 Motor Yachts

 Laidlaw has owned various luxury motor yachts with the most highprofile being Fedship built motor yacht, the Lady Christine, in 2003.

 Sailboat

 Laidlaw has been active within the yacht racing for most of his working life.
 He has won high-profile events including Key West Regatta and the Round the Island Race.
 Highly active on the maxi racing scene, he is a member of the Royal Thames Yacht Club.
+Laidlaw conceptualized the Cape 31 class.
 Some of his yachts are as follows: